Trust thrives only in a moral environment

 The answer to the first: the lawless madman who did not self-comply to the law.

-The answer to the second: law-abiding (defenseless) victims who either do not own a gun, or, if they do, chose to comply with the law forbidding to bring their gun into the gun free zone.
+The answer to the second: law-abiding (defenseless) victims who either do not own a gun, or, if they do, chose to comply with the law forbidding to bring their defensive gun into the gun free zone.

 Next question: Who stops the madman?
 The answer: someone with a gun, be it an officer who arrives after dispatch, or a citizen who intervenes from outside the immediate scene.